 Chris' worst nightmare came true.
-For the last ten years, he has taken pride in his job for being a claims auditor.
+For the last ten years, he has taken pride in his job as a claims auditor.
 He has reduced the claims processing time from a week to a couple of days and has consistently managed the fine line between customer satisfaction and fraud detection.
 He even gained a reputation for being an eagle-eyed auditor.
 Today, his eagle-eye got replaced by an invisible technological eye that can do a better job than him within minutes.
 He survived the day faking his smile; however, the evening star has brought-up deep-seated existential questions in him: What will be my role in the society now?

 According to a Forbes article in Jan 2019, around 40% of jobs will be lost to AI & Robots in the next 15 years.
 The existential question which Chris is currently battling with might become our shared reality, and lack of answers can even increase the rate of depression and suicide.
 Is this angst of unknown, which is coming together with exponentially scaling technology new for humankind?